IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Breadcrumbs
 ===========

-The breadcrumbs are displayed under the header, and provide a trail of links for users to navigate the hierarchy of containing objects from file to dataset to dataverse.
+The breadcrumbs are displayed under the header, and provide a trail of links for users to navigate the hierarchy of containing objects, from file to dataset to dataverse.

 * Links